Inklingo

 Examples

-Can you open the window, please?
+Can you tell me the time?

 Mi hermano puede correr muy rápido.